 Some cats absolutely adore drinking running water.
 They'll beg for some at the sink or jump in the bathtub, hoping you'll turn it on so they can indulge themselves.

 If you have a cat like that, consider buying an automatic fountain.
-There are many different models available, but the one I used for that kitty, who has since passed away, is the Pioneer Pet Stainless Steel Fountain with the raindrop design.
+There are many different models available, such as the Pioneer Pet Stainless Steel Fountain with the raindrop design.

-As a big fan of stainless steel, I like the fact that this fountain is easy to clean.
-You have to change the filters regularly in pretty much any pet fountain, which is one of the drawbacks.
+Because it's stainless steel, the bowl is easy to clean.
+However, you have to change the filters regularly in pretty much any pet fountain, which is one of the drawbacks.
 If you don't keep spare filters around, you'll have an unhappy kitty on your hands until you finally get out to pick some up.

 The only other drawback is that you need to keep the fountain near an electrical outlet since it has to be plugged in.